 Whether children are running around the local playground, bike riding in the neighborhood, or playing baseball with their spring team, there is a risk of dental injuries.
 Kids at play can be susceptible to falling, colliding with objects (or each other) or being hit accidentally by balls or other sports equipment.

-Dental and facial injuries represent a high percentage of the total injuries experienced in youth sports.
-You might also be surprised to know a significant percentage of mouth injuries also occur in children two to three years of age, so be sure to childproof your house for youngsters.
+Dental and facial injuries represent a high percentage of the total casualties experienced in youth sports.
+You might also be surprised to know a significant portion of mouth injuries also occur in children two to three years of age, so be sure to childproof your house for youngsters.

 What mistakes do caregivers sometimes make when a child loses a baby tooth or a permanent tooth?